Free Meeting House

 In June 1990, the Free Meeting House was designated a National Historic Site.

 Visits are offered by request at the Admissions desk of Resurgo Place, adjacent to the Free Meeting House during business hours.

 Step back in time at the Victorian Thomas Williams House!
 Tour the home of this prominent Monctonian, who was the treasurer for the Intercolonial Railway.
 Built in 1883, this heritage home stands as an elegant symbol of local life during the Victorian era.
 Today, the Thomas Williams House is a designated municipal heritage site.

-Open during the summer months, the Thomas Williams House offers a variety of activities and events throughout the summer, including exhibits, workshops and special events.
+Open during the summer months, the Thomas Williams House Features special events and the Verandah Tearoom where tea and light snacks are served.